Mentored by 7-time Grammy-award-winning mixer Michael Brauer at Electric Lady Studios in NYC.

-Since then, Nick has been working primarily with up-and-coming artists helping them take their sound to the next level.
-Recent projects include January Jane, Sam DeRosa, Owen Danoff, and Marc Scibilia.
+Since then, I've been working primarily with up-and-coming artists specializing in mixing and mastering out of my studio in NY.
+Recent projects include Victoria Canal, Sam DeRosa, Owen Danoff, and Marc Scibilia.

 6 ReviewsEndorse Nick Squillante

 Nick is truly exceptional to work with.
 I recently had him mix a single and he brought so much enthusiasm, expertise and love of his craft to the process.
 I admit that I can be a super perfectionist, but he was very patient and understanding.
 I feel like having joy for the process is key to any great art and Nick really brings that to the table in addition to his hard work, and mixing wizardry.

 Nicks mixes quickly make you realize there is a whole new level of depth, clarity, and a huge punchlines that can be coaxed out of a flat mix.

 What you can't tell from the example tracks is the level of professionalism, communication, and respect for artistic vision.
 The best part of working with Nick is simply that he's a great dude to be around.